TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 - Letting it Ride.
 It’s not gambling if you know you’re going to win, right?
 When you wind up with money you weren’t expecting, it never hurts as much to lose it.
 This makes it way easier to play a few high-stakes hands of blackjack or pick up Powerball tickets with your refund.
 The rare case where you cash in keeps temptation alive, but the house is ultimately going to take your money in the end.

 - Loaning it Out.
 Nothing brings around fairweather friends like an influx of cash.
 It can be tempting to loan money to a friend who’s fallen on hard times, but this is rarely a wise investment.
 Most of the time these personal loans don’t include interest, and are paid back at a painstakingly slow rate.
 That is, if they pay you back at all.
-Still have a soft spot?
-Consider these five reasons your friends won’t pay you back from Huffington Post.

 The preceding is a guest post from Andrea Woroch of Kinoli, Inc.